 P=2(9+4)=2(13)=26P = 2(9+4) = 2(13) = 26

 • Mixing up perimeter and area.
-Perimeter is measured in units such as centimeters or meters, while area is measured in square units.
+Perimeter uses units like cm or m; area uses square units.

-• Forgetting to use the whole boundary.
+• Forgetting part of the boundary.
 In a rectangle, you need both pairs of sides.

 • Using 2πr2\pi r for shapes that are not circles.

 • Assuming nsns works for any polygon.
-It only works directly when all nn sides have the same length.
+It only applies directly when all nn sides are equal.

-Use perimeter when the edge length matters more than the inside region.
-Common examples include fencing a yard, adding trim around a room, putting a border around a poster, or finding the distance around a track.
+Use perimeter when the edge length matters more than the inside region: fencing a yard, trimming a room, bordering a poster, or measuring the distance around a track.
+The clue is always whether you care about the outline or the surface.

 Need help with a problem?